JosefBertolini/JosefBertolini/README.md

 My name, as you can tell from my username, is Josef Bertolini.
 I am a UCI alum and a Software Engineer at Ezoic.
 I also like to make games as a hobby.

-Check out more about me at [my website](https://josefbertolini.github.io "Personal Website") _Warning: it's fairly outdated_
+Check out more about me at [my website](https://josefbertolini.github.io "Personal Website")

 ### Places you can find me:
   * [My Email](mailto:joebertolini2013@gmail.com "Send Me Something")